-There are three defibrillators on site located at Reception, First Aid Office and the Sports Hall.
-Staff trained in the use of the defibrillator are identified by notices in each classroom.
+There are three defibrillators on site located at Reception, First Aid Office and the PE Office.
+Staff trained in the use of the defibrillator are identified on the telephone extension list.
 In addition, all the PE department are also trained.
 Each defibrillator is checked before each term as part of the half-termly Fire Marshall inspection completed by the Health & Safety Officer.
+In addition, the First Aid Officer checks all defibrillators on the first school day of each month.